Double sunset: Italy

 Orasso, a small village near the Italy-Switzerland border, sees two sunrises and two sunsets during the winter because of Mount Riga.

 Spain

 In the town of Güímar in Tenerife a double sunset has been observed in alignment with the local pyramids at summer solstice.
 In Spanish the phenomenon is described as a doble puesta.
+The site of the pyramids appears to have been used by the Guanche prehispanic culture, but the structures themselves have been dated to the 19th century.